SNodeC/snode.c/README.md

 ## Transport Layer

-Currently only connection-oriented protocols (SOCK_STREAM) for all supported network layer protocols are implemented (for IPv4 and IPv6 this means TCP).
+Currently only connection-oriented protocols (SOCK_STREAM) for all supported network layer and transport layer combinations are implemented (for IPv4 and IPv6 this means TCP).

 -   Every transport layer protocol provides a common base API which makes it very easy to create servers and clients for all different network layers supported.
 -   New application protocols can be connected to the transport layer very easily by just implementing a `SocketContextFactory` and a `SocketContext` class.